-Inventory optimisation: Minimising risk and waste
+Inventory optimization: Minimizing risk and waste

-Inventory optimisation: Minimising risk and waste
+Inventory optimization: Minimizing risk and waste

-Inventory optimisation is more crucial than ever
+Inventory optimization is more crucial than ever

-As any business leader can tell you, inventory optimisation is a particularly difficult component of supply chain management because it is vulnerable to so many factors, including social trends, natural events, politics, economics, and competition (to name just a few).
+As any business leader can tell you, inventory optimization is a particularly difficult component of supply chain management because it is vulnerable to so many factors, including social trends, natural events, politics, economics, and competition (to name just a few).
 When the pandemic arrived, it was the mother of all global supply chain disruptions and shone a bright and unwavering light on the volatility of old-school supply chain practices.

 Furthermore, when consumer tolerances were for delivery times of a week or more, companies could get by with just a couple of large warehouses.
 Whereas today, the Amazon Effect sees same-day or next-day delivery becoming an increasing consumer demand.
-This has had an enormous impact on inventory optimisation because it means businesses now must have multiple distribution centres and require multi-locational inventory management.
+This has had an enormous impact on inventory optimization because it means businesses now must have multiple distribution centers and require multi-locational inventory management.
 To top it off, online shopping is at an all-time high and consumer brand loyalty is eroding in the face of increased online choice.
 This has led to unprecedented levels of competition for many businesses and a shrinking margin for profit and error.

 The supply chain stuff is really tricky.

-Both are part of the same inventory-related supply chain operations, but when it comes to defining the specific practices, the overall category is ‘inventory control,’ beneath that lies inventory management and within that lives inventory optimisation.
+Both are part of the same inventory-related supply chain operations, but when it comes to defining the specific practices, the overall category is ‘inventory control,’ beneath that lies inventory management and within that lives inventory optimization.

 - Inventory management refers to the goal of setting high productivity and efficiency targets for all inventory operations.
 Modern business and supply chain planning technologies support these processes by giving supply chain managers greater visibility across all the links in the chain.
 The Internet of Things (IoT) and cloud-connected devices and assets can be automated for greater efficiency in manufacturing.
 Production, warehouse, and logistics processes also achieve more efficiency through the application of intelligent technologies like artificial intelligence (AI), machine learning, robotics, and robotic process automation.